trevorpolischuk/Test-Sweets/README.md

 - Configurations for integrating Grunt
 - Testing at the command line using PhantomJS

+### Testing Philosophy

+Testing front-end code in web applications is not as straight forward as one would assume.
+It is very possible to write poor, brittle tests, that cost more time to maintain than any advantages gained from automated testing.

+Just like how writing clean and effective code adheres to concepts like "Seperation of Concerns" and "Dont Repeat Yourself", your testing philosophy will determine the quality of your test suite.

+#### Testing Principles

+ - Every test must be atomic.

+ - A test should be fast.

+ - Write once, run forever

 TODO: Test Philosophy
-      Setting up Test Sweets
+      Pitfalls that make testing Javascript very difficult Setting up Test Sweets
       Example Project